danorel/padeage/README.md

-# foobar
+# pageage

-foobar is a Python project for dealing with ...
+pageage is a Python project for dealing with Python Agent DEvelopment framework (PADE)

 ## Installation & Contributing